 Collaboration with other scientists and people in commercial functions in industry is common because the application of mathematics is so varied.

-- In academic and research organisations, you'll undertake projects to develop the understanding of particular areas of maths.
+In academic and research organisations, on the other hand, you'll undertake projects to develop the understanding of particular areas of maths.
 There are very few pure research posts, however, and you're likely to have additional teaching responsibilities.

 As a research mathematician you'll typically need to: